SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Multicon SNMP - PWR.md

 # Nevion Multicon SNMP - PWR

-Nevion Multicon is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.The **Nevion Multicon SNMP - PWR** DVE driver is used to monitor cards of type FLPSU.
+Nevion Multicon is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.
+The **Nevion Multicon SNMP - PWR** DVE driver is used to monitor cards of type FLPSU.

 ## About